neurodebian/neurodebian/sandbox/schroot-fslview.rst

-Although at this point you are all set to run fslview from the chroot-ed environment, we would suggest a few additional steps you would need to perform within the chroot-ed environment, so just enter it with using ``schroot -c squeeze -p``, become root (via ``su`` command, root password should be the same as on the main system):
+Although at this point you are all set to run fslview from the chroot-ed environment, we would suggest a few additional steps you would need to perform within the chroot-ed environment:

+- enter chroot using ``schroot -c squeeze -p``

+- become root (via ``su`` command, root password should be the same as on the main system)

 - `Enable NeuroDebian repository <http://neuro.debian.net/#how-to-use-this-repository>`_